radrajith/gerbmerge/README.md

 ################################################################
 ```
-* Correct the line, ```Prefix=%(projdir)s/raj/Final Project Designs_v1```  from "/raj/Final Project Designs_v1" to whatever folder is being used.
+* Correct the lines, ```[raj]``` and ```Prefix=%(projdir)s/raj/Final Project Designs_v1``` to correspond whatever folder/names are being used.
+See:
 ![foldername](https://github.com/radrajith/gerbmerge/blob/master/tutorial%20pics/foldername.PNG?raw=true)

-* Once the above changes have been made, save the file and place it in the python2.7 folder(same location where 'project_files' folder is located)
+Once the above changes have been made, save the file and place it in the python2.7 folder(same location where 'project_files' folder is located).

 #Running the Gerbmerge program.
 Go to the python2.7 folder if you are not already there.
-Open up the command window from within the folder.
+Once again open up the command window from within the folder by going to the address bar and typing ```cmd```.
 ![openning command line](https://github.com/radrajith/gerbmerge/blob/master/tutorial%20pics/opening%20command%20line.png?raw=true)

-after openning the command prompt, type in 'gerbmerge file.cfg' and press enter
+After openning the command prompt, type in ```gerbmerge file.cfg``` and press enter.
 ![gerbmerge run](https://github.com/radrajith/gerbmerge/blob/master/tutorial%20pics/entering%20cmd%20command.png?raw=true)

-the following lines will be displayed, type 'y' and press enter.
+The following lines will be displayed, type ```y``` and press enter.
 ![cmd 1](https://github.com/radrajith/gerbmerge/blob/master/tutorial%20pics/entering%20command%202.png?raw=true)
 ![cmd 2](https://github.com/radrajith/gerbmerge/blob/master/tutorial%20pics/entering%20command%203.png?raw=true)
-the program will run forever trying to find the best placement to minimized the space required.
+The program will then run forever trying to find the best placement to minimized the space required.
 I usually let it run for 20-30s before pressing ctrl-c to stop the process and output the files.
 ![cmd 3](https://github.com/radrajith/gerbmerge/blob/master/tutorial%20pics/entering%20command%204.png?raw=true)
 ![cmd 4](https://github.com/radrajith/gerbmerge/blob/master/tutorial%20pics/entering%20command%205.png?raw=true)
-now you should see the all the files with merge2.XXX generated on the python2.7 folder.
+Now you should see the all the files with merge2.(extension) generated in the python2.7 folder.
 ![mergefiles](https://github.com/radrajith/gerbmerge/blob/master/tutorial%20pics/mergedFiles.png?raw=true)

-Since I am using seeedstudio's fusionpcb printing service, i will have to modify the drill file to meet their specification.
-The drill file output and the .fab file output do not meet their requirements, for this reason the program 'drillfix.py' program was written.
+Since I am using seeedstudio's fusionpcb manufacturing service, I will now have to modify the drill file to meet their specification(s).
+The drill file output and the .fab file output do not meet their requirements, for this reason the program ```drillfix.py``` program was written/used.
 This program will be used to automatically correct the drill file to meet the specifications.

 #How to use drillfix.py
-*Download the drillfix.py from [here](https://github.com/radrajith/gerbmerge/raw/master/ese323_drillfix.py). save it to the python2.7 folder.
+* Download the ``drillfix.py`` from [here](https://github.com/radrajith/gerbmerge/raw/master/ese323_drillfix.py). save it to the python2.7 folder.
 *Open command prompt on this folder and type in 'python drillfix.py' and press enter.
 ![drillfix](https://github.com/radrajith/gerbmerge/blob/master/tutorial%20pics/drillfix.png?raw=true)